-Some contracts switch to variable rates after a set term, which are often more expensive than fixed tariffs.
-Reviewing your contract and moving to a fixed-rate plan can help keep your electricity costs stable.
+Some electricity contracts will move you onto a variable rate after a set period, and these are often more expensive than fixed tariffs.
+Checking your contract and switching to a fixed-rate plan can stabilise your electricity costs.

-As your business grows, energy use increases with more staff and larger or multiple locations.
-Securing the right energy deal becomes essential to keep costs under control.
+As your business grows, so does your energy consumption.
+With more staff and possibly bigger or multiple locations, your energy needs will increase.
+This makes finding the right energy deal even more important to keep your costs under control.

 Cost savings aside, a reliable supplier with excellent customer service is vital.
 Being able to resolve any issues quickly and efficiently minimises disruptions to operations, safeguarding finances and your reputation with existing clients.